Auch: Localization

 The commune of Auch is located in the arrondissement of Auch and in the Gers valley, roughly in the centre of the Gers département.
-Auch is 69 km west of Toulouse, the capital of the Occitanie region, and 74 kmfrom Montauban, 63 km from Agen, 92 km from Mont-de-Marsan, 86 km from Pau and 62 km from Tarbes, the capitals of the neighbouring départements.
+Auch is 69 km west of Toulouse, the capital of the Occitanie region, 74 km from Montauban, 63 km from Agen, 92 km from Mont-de-Marsan, 86 km from Pau and 62 km from Tarbes, the capitals of the neighbouring départements.
 It is 162 km from Bordeaux, 390 km from Marseille and 409 km from Lyon, the capitals of the neighbouring regions, and 595 kmsouth-west of Paris.

 The commune covers an area of 7,248 ha.

 Surrounding communes

 Auch borders thirteen other communes: Barran, Castillon-Massas, Castin, Duran, Lasséran, Leboulin, Montaut-les-Créneaux, Montégut, Ordan-Larroque, Pavie, Pessan, Preignan and Roquelaure.

 Geology and relief

 Auch has a minimum altitude of 115 m and a maximum of 281 m.
-Its average altitude is 198 m, while that of its town hall is 134 m The town and its surroundings have a hillside landscape.
+The average altitude is 198 m, while that of the Hôtel de Ville is 134 m The town and its surroundings have a hillside landscape.

 The commune covers an area of 7,248 ha, making it the third largest in the département.

-Centred on the middle Baïse valley, Armagnac is distributed along an east-west axis between Eauze and Auch.
-It includes Fezensac and Vic.

 The commune is located in seismicity zone 1 (very low seismicity).